wandb/docs/docs/guides/launch/setup-agent-advanced.md

 * Kaniko: builds a container image in Kubernetes without running the build as a privileged container.
 * Docker: builds a container image by executing a `docker build` command locally.

 The builder type can be controlled by the `builder.type` key in the launch agent config to either `docker`, `kaniko`, or `noop` to disable build.
-By default, the agent helm chart sets the `builder.type` to `noop`.
+By default, the agent Helm chart sets the `builder.type` to `noop`.
 Additional keys in the `builder` section will be used to configure the build process.

 If no builder is specified in the agent config and a working `docker` CLI is found, the agent will default to using Docker.
 If Docker is not available the agent will default to `noop`.